 5. Contractual Obligation

 Providers have their own contracts with health insurance companies.
 When you agree to these terms, you agree to meet certain billing requirements.
-Denial due to a contractual obligation means that you’ve failed to jump through one of the insurer’s hoops.
+A medical billing denial due to a contractual obligation means that you’ve failed to jump through one of the insurer’s hoops.
 Some common issues include:

 - Not filing the claim in a timely fashion.